AriFordsham/GHCWiki/commentary/compiler/backends.md

 - [The GHCi code generator](commentary/compiler/backends/gh-ci)

 These backends are completely interchangeable.
 Our preferred route is the native code generator.
-The C code generator is used for portable, non-optimised, or unregisterised compilation.
+The C code generator is used for portable, non-optimised, or unregisterised compilation (Note that the LLVM backend also supports building GHC in unregisterised mode as well as registerised mode so it is usually the preferred route for porting GHC).

-It is likely that only the native code generator will be able to generate position independent code (PIC) which is necessary for dynamic libraries, so once we're doing this the C code generator will be even more deprecated.